vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 ![charts_tab_under_query_lab6](assets/charts_tab_jdbc_lab6.png)

 2\.
-After clicking on a chart, we can view extra advanced settings to tailor the view of the data we want
+After clicking on a chart, we can view extra advanced settings to tailor the view of the data we want.

 ![Chart Advanced Settings](assets/bar_graph_zeppelin_lab6.png)